 provided using the written down value method (WDV).

-The assets’ residual values and useful lives are reviewed andadjusted if appropriate, at the
+The assets’ residual values and useful lives are reviewed and adjusted if appropriate, at the

-end of each reporting period.
+end of each reporting year.

 Leasehold buildings are amortised over the duration of the shorter of the useful life or lease